Trivia event corporate group

 That’s not good for employee group bonding activities.

-Starting last year, we’ve started implementing a new thing at our office trivia parties and live game show events which I think has been an important step.
+Last year, we started implementing a new thing at our office trivia parties and live game show events which I think has been an important step.
 What are we doing?
 We are removing the phones from the equation.
 Since the beginning, we’ve always made the announcement from the very top: “NO CHEATING.”
 However, as I stated above, this doesn’t prevent people from casually taking out their phones every 30 seconds.

 Different emcees remove the phones in different ways.
 One of my guys asked a room full of 1,400 conference attendees in Las Vegas to take out their phones and slide them to the center of the table; another one of my emcees in New York City got a bunch of beach toy buckets and plopped them down on each table, with instructions for participants to drop their devices in.
 At an event I myself emceed a few weeks ago in Pasadena, the boss came around to each table with a giant cardboard box, and literally confiscated everyone’s phones.